The Blade: Anatomy and Terminology

 Handle Shape Variations

-Handle Materials — Full Taxonomy
+Handle Materials

-Category A — Exotic Hardwoods (High-End)
+Category A: Exotic Hardwoods (High-End)

 African Blackwood